Become an Airline Pilot

 It’s called adverse yaw because the force is pulling you away from the direction you want to turn.
 If you relied only on your ailerons, they would roll you in the direction you want to turn but yaw you away from it.
 This is one of the big reasons that you need to use the rudder to help you turn.

-One of the main purposes of the rudder is to counteract the adverse yaw created by the ailerons.
+One of the main purposes of the rudder is to counteract the adverse yaw created by the airplane ailerons.

 Aircraft designers are pretty clever, so you might not notice a lot of adverse yaw when you fly your trainer.
 They can minimize it in several ways, but these generally work best at cruise airspeeds and normal maneuvers.
 Adverse yaw is at its worst when flying slowly and using large control surface deflections.